Posted on 9 October 2014

-Commissioned by BBC Radio 3 for their innovative ‘Between the Ears’ series and due to air on Saturday 11 October at 10pm, Coma Songs is the result of collaboration between families with experience of catastrophic brain injuries, academic researchers at York and Cardiff universities, artists and media producers.
+Commissioned by BBC Radio 3 for their innovative ‘Between the Ears’ series, Coma Songs is the result of collaboration between families with experience of catastrophic brain injuries, academic researchers at York and Cardiff universities, artists and media producers.

-The programme also features poetry written and read by James Nash and metal music composed and played by Eliza Gregory following sponsorship from C2D2.
-The artists were given full access to interview transcripts to inform their creative interpretation of family experiences.
+The programme also features poetry written and read by James Nash and metal music composed and played by Eliza Gregory - two artists who were given full access to interview transcripts to inform their creative interpretation of family experiences.

 Interviews featured in the programme were originally used in a healthtalk.org web resource, launched last month to provide family support and training for practitioners involved in the care of people with severe forms of brain injury.
 However, research suggested that there was a need for wider social engagement with issues raised, encouraging the academics to take their work further.